DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 - Critical hit chance
 - Critical hit multiplier

+# Types of Stat Boosts

-# One-Shot, Duration-based Stat Boosts
+## One-Shot, Duration-based Stat Boosts

 - Activated by a gameplay event
 - Applies a stat boost to a specific stat (using a gameplay effect)